Eventbrite-DBMS/EventBrite/README.md

 3. Start your XAMPP Control Panel and start 'Apache' and 'MySql' servers there.
 4. Open your browser and type 'localhost/' or '127.0.0.1/' , then from there go to phpmyadmin.
 5. Create a database named:'EventBrite'  or you can even name it as of your choice in phpmyadmin.
-6. Import the dataset.sql file which is in the sql directory.
+6. Import the Dataset.sql file which is in the sql directory.
 7. Congratulations! you are good to go  .......
 Try retrieving various informations from the dataset and Explore new advanced queries... ^-^

 ## Thank you